IIIF/api/source/auth/2.0/index.md

 ## 1. Introduction
 {: #introduction}

-The IIIF (pronounced "Triple-Eye-Eff") specifications are designed to support uniform and rich access to resources hosted around the world.
-Open access to content is desirable, but internal policies, legal regulations, business models, and other constraints can require users to authenticate and be authorized to interact with some resources.
+The IIIF (pronounced "Triple-Eye-Eff") specifications are designed to support uniform and rich access to images, audio, video and other resources hosted around the world.
+Open access to content is desirable, but internal policies, sensitive material, legal regulations, business models, and other constraints can require users to authenticate and be authorized to interact with some resources.
 The authentication process could range from a simple restriction by IP address or a click-through agreement, to a multi-factor scheme with a secure identity provider.

 Content providers that need to restrict access to their resources may offer tiered access to alternative versions that go beyond a simple all-or-nothing proposition.
 These alternative versions could be degraded based on resolution, watermarking, or compression, for example, but are often better than no access at all.